Proxy to Fallback Origins

 Webflow

-Webflow requires a dedicated wf-origin subdomain to act as a stable proxy target.
+Webflow requires a dedicated www2 subdomain to act as a stable proxy target.
 The setup involves verifying the subdomain with Webflow, removing the default domain, publishing to warm it up, and confirming it doesn't redirect — then pointing Ploy's fallback proxy at it.

 Full Webflow setup guide →